 In 1968 the event was renamed the Byron Nelson Golf Classic and the tournament has been associated with the Nelson name since.

-This year, the tournament is moving outside Dallas County’s borders for the first time to McKinney’s TPC Craig Ranch in Collin County.
-TPC Craig Ranch will be the host course for the next five editions of the AT&T Byron Nelson.
+Last year, the tournament moved outside Dallas County’s borders for the first time to McKinney’s TPC Craig Ranch in Collin County.
+TPC Craig Ranch will be the host course for the AT&T Byron Nelson up until 2025.

 “When we hired Tom Weiskopf to design TPC Craig Ranch, I made it very clear that my vision was that this golf course would someday host the Byron Nelson,”David Craig

 It was the venue for the season ending 2008 Nationwide Tour Championship and the 2012 Web.com Championship.
 Matt Bettencourt won the 2008 Nationwide Tour Championship on a score of -17 (267), 1 shot clear of Jeff Klauk.
 Justin Boli won the 2012 edition of the Web.com Tour Championship at TPC Craig Ranch on a score -16 (268).

 TPC Craig Ranch is about ten miles from the future site of the PGA of America headquarters.
 The new headquarters has two championship courses under construction, one of which is scheduled to host the 2027 PGA Championship.

 The course features a variety of challenges.
 From short Par 4’s such as the drivable 14th that measures just 330 yards to three Par 3’s that play over 215 yards.
 The Par 3 7th tops out at 232 yards.
 The stock Par 5’s average out at a modest 558 yards.
 The closing hole on the outward nine features the longest Par 5 at 569 yards.